 How popular is the baby name Encyclopedia in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Encyclopedia and check out all the blog posts that mention the name Encyclopedia.
+Plus, check out all the blog posts that mention the name Encyclopedia.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 I would love it if you dedicated a blog article to the American obsession with nicknames.
 Being European this really baffles me.
 Over here we give our children the name we like best, whether this is a long name (i.e. Michael) or a short one (i.e. Mike).
 A nickname might pop up in due course but is not something that you force (or even think about) beforehand.
 If you want your child to be called Ella, why would you name her Eleonora only to shorten it to Ella?
 Like I said it baffles me and I would love to know the background of this phenomenon.

 There’s certainly a difference between Americans and Europeans when it comes up nickname usage.
 You can see it comparing the top names in the U.S. with the top names in England — boy names especially.
 The English top 20 includes many more informal names (Jack, Harry, Charlie, Alfie, Freddie, Archie) than the U.S. top 20.